trilitech/tezos-developer-docs/docs/unity/sample-game.md

 - The player's currently equipped equipment
 - Pending rewards, which represent in-game items that the user has earned but has not received a token for yet

-Some of this information (such as the tokens that the player owns) come from Tezos and other information (such as the player's statistics) come from the backend.
+Some of this information (such as the tokens that the player owns) comes from Tezos and other information (such as the player's statistics) comes from the backend.
 Information about the current game session and pending rewards are non-persistent data that are stored by the Unity application.

 The `UserDataManager` class responds to [events](./reference/EventManager) such as when the user connects their wallet and then loads information from the backend and from Tezos directly.